Missouri’s 2nd special legislative session done after Senate approves House abortion plan

 Bill sponsor Andrew Koenig (R-Manchester) indicated Monday he wouldn’t move to send the bill to committee.

-Democrats forced the Republican super-majority to use a procedural maneuver to bring the legislation to a vote without extended debate.
+Democrats, who favored going to committee, forced the Republican super-majority to use a procedural maneuver to bring the legislation to a vote Tuesday.
 Members of the minority party continually complained that the Senate was backtracking on positions it had taken in the original bill it crafted.

 Democrat Jill Schupp of Creve Coeur, who worked on the original Senate version during marathon negotiations in June thought Republicans went back on their word.